RetroPie/pisnes/readme.txt

 F1-F4            Quickload 1-4
 Shift F1-F4      Quicksave 1-4

-The joystick layout defaults to Saitek P380 button layout.
+The joystick layout defaults to XBOX 360 controller button layout.

 Additionally to quit with the joystick you can press SELECT+START.